-We run free Mobility clubs at some of our branches, to help support you and your pet cope with the problems osteoarthritis and aging can cause.
-We can offer advice on weight control, exercise, diet, long term use of non steroidal anti inflammatory medications and supplement support, physiotherapy, hydrotherapy and acupuncture.
+We offer Mobility checks at some of our branches, to help you and your pet cope with the problems osteoarthritis and aging can cause.
+We can offer advice on weight control, exercise, diet, long term use of non steroidal anti inflammatory medications and supplement support and laser therapy.

 Nutrition and weight loss plays an important role in managing joint problems.
 Diets are also available which can aid in managing the signs of osteoarthritis and contain cartilage building blocks to help repair the cartilage and prevent further damage caused by the aging process.
 Close monitoring and pain scoring of your pet’s mobility with your veterinary nurse and veterinary surgeon may also allow a reduction in their dose of NSAID’s, which will be beneficial to both you and your pet.

 We offer free puppy and kitten checks to help advise you on vaccination, diet, microchipping, parasite control, insurance and much more.
 We can help you monitor their growth and development during this important stage.
 This can be an ideal opportunity to ask any questions you may have which you may have thought of since their vaccination with your veterinary surgeon.